mattbrictson/capistrano-mb/README.md

 These steps assume you have loaded the full set of capistrano-fiftyfive recipes in your Capfile.

-1. Provision an Ubuntu 12.04 VPS at your hosting provider of choice.
+1. Provision an Ubuntu 12.04 or 14.04 VPS at your hosting provider of choice.
 2. Install your public SSH key for the root user.
 Some providers (e.g. DigitalOcean) can do this for you automatically when you provision a new VPS.
 3. Repeat steps 1-2 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
 4. Let capistrano-fiftyfive take it from here:

-        cap staging provision
+        cap staging provision       # for 12.04 LTS cap staging provision:14_04 # for 14.04 LTS
         cap staging deploy

 ### Running individual tasks